Vector Search Algorithms from scratch

 Image source: Wikipedia

 Search enters at the top layer, greedily descends toward the query, then repeats on each denser layer until layer 0.
-To power the index, we’ll build a low-level primitive that helps build both indexing and search phase.
-This is Dijkstra’s algorithm at its core, greedily expanding the closest unvisited node, with one difference: we skip exploring any neighbor that can’t improve on our current ef best results.
-This bounds the search to a local neighborhood rather than the full graph.
+The core primitive is a greedy best-first search with a bounded candidate set: expand the closest unvisited node, but skip any neighbor that cannot improve on the current ef best results.
+With ef=1 this is pure greedy search; with ef>1 it becomes a beam search that tracks multiple promising paths.
+This bounds exploration to a local neighborhood rather than the full graph.

 def _search_layer(self, query: np.ndarray, entry_ids: list[int], ef: int, layer: int) -> list: